Upcoming Events:

 Young Adult Service Corps Placements

 Applications for placements with the Young Adult Service Corps (YASC), the international missionary program of The Episcopal Church open each year.
 YASC offers Episcopalians ages 21-30 the opportunity to follow the Way of Love into deeper relationship with God and the global Anglican Church while spending a year living and working with communities around the world.
 Learn more here.
+(Applications are usually due in January)

 Episcopal service corps